pzaino/thecrowler/doc/features.md

 ## (Features Group 19) AI and Traditional Agents

 - **AI Integration**: Supports integration with AI models for data analysis, entity recognition, and other tasks.
-  - *Benefits*: Enhances data processing capabilities and enables advanced analysis of web content.
+  - *Benefits*: Enhances data processing capabilities and enables advanced analysis of collected content (from the web, emails, filesystems, sensors, and other data-connectors).

 - **AI Agents**: Supports AI agents for performing complex tasks like natural language processing, image recognition, and sentiment analysis.
   - *Benefits*: Enables advanced data processing and analysis using AI techniques.